 Courtesy of Black Swan Yoga.

-One of Austin’s most beginner and visitor-friendly studios, Black Swan is a donation-based studio with three (soon to be four) Austin locations.
-Whether you’re staying in South Austin, North Austin or Downtown, BSY is nearby.
+One of Austin’s most beginner- and visitor-friendly studios, Black Swan Yoga is a donation-based studio with four Austin locations.
+Whether you’re staying in South Austin, East Austin, North Austin or Downtown, BSY is nearby.
 Start your day off right and sweat off those all those breakfast tacos by dropping in for a heated, 60-minute music-fueled class.
-Styles range from beginner and prenatal, to flow (vinyasa-style), power flow, mysore Ashtanga and Onnit (merging yoga elements with high intensity strength-based fitness).
+Styles range from beginner and prenatal, to flow (vinyasa-style), power flow and Onnit (merging yoga elements with high intensity strength-based fitness).

 Credit Neil Gandhi.